-After Lake Toba, we took the bus back to Medan where we boarded a flight to Padang in West Sumatra.
+After Lake Toba, my mom and I took the bus back to Medan where we boarded a flight to Padang in West Sumatra.

 I never really took to West Sumatra for reasons I will soon explain.
 The highlight, geographically, was Lake Maninjau.
 Like Lake Toba it is a large crater lake and is quite stunning.
 It is a great place to practice your photography, relax, and do a bit of hiking.

 Below: Photos of Lake Maninjau.
 Isn’t it a beautiful spot?